xzhoulab/SPARK/README.md

 How to cite `SPARK`
 -------------------
-Shiquan Sun, Jiaqiang Zhu and Xiang Zhou. *Statistical Analysis of Spatial Expression Pattern for Spatially Resolved Transcriptomic Studies, BioRxiv, 2019*.
+Shiquan Sun, Jiaqiang Zhu and Xiang Zhou. *Statistical Analysis of Spatial Expression Pattern for Spatially Resolved Transcriptomic Studies, 2019*.

 How to use `SPARK`
 -------------------